ams813/ams813.github.io/_posts/2011-01-01-over-nine-days.markdown

 Image: Zine detail shot of hours of exposure

-<p class="caption sans-s-bold">Inspired by the use of classification in field guides, for each activity, we recorded our hours of exposure to the topic and a list of vocabulary we learned.</p>
+<p class="caption">Inspired by the use of classification in field guides, for each activity, we recorded our hours of exposure to the topic and a list of vocabulary we learned.</p>

 Images: Production

-<p class="caption sans-s-bold">Printing offset on newsprint, we had to account for low-quality paper, absorbency issues, and a limited color palette to fit our budget.
+<p class="caption">Printing offset on newsprint, we had to account for low-quality paper, absorbency issues, and a limited color palette to fit our budget.
 We chose imagery and icons that would shine in just black ink and were conservative with type size and weight.</p>